US will regulate nursing home staffing for first time, but proposal lower than many advocates hoped

 NEW YORK — The federal government will, for the first time, dictate staffing levels at nursing homes, the Biden administration said Friday, responding to systemic problems bared by mass COVID-19 deaths.

 While such regulation has been sought for decades by allies of older adults and those with disabilities, the proposed threshold is far lower than many advocates had hoped.
-It seemed destined to draw ire from the nursing home industry as well, which opposes staffing minimums as unfunded mandates.
+It also immediately drew ire from the nursing home industry, which said it amounted to a mandate that couldn't be met.

 With criticism expected, a promise made with fanfare in President Joe Biden’s 2022 State of the Union speech had its details revealed as many Americans turned away from the news for a holiday weekend.

-Note: This story has been corrected to show the surname of the Long Term Care Community Coalition leader is Mollot, not Mollott, and the health secretary's surname on second reference is Becerra, not Beccera.